microsoft/FluidFramework/historian/README.md

 And then mount it for development by running.

 `docker run -it -v "$(pwd):/home/node/server" -p 3000:3000 historian /bin/sh`
-pwd == echo %cd% in windows... also I had issues with the port #?
-`docker run -it -v "$(echo %cd%):/home/node/server" -p 3000:3000 historian /bin/sh`

 When mounted for development you'll want to run the following commands.
 These also work if you would like to develop outside of the container.